samvaity/azure-mcp/TROUBLESHOOTING.md

 ### Workarounds

-**Option 1: Use Selective Tool Loading (Recommended)** Instead of loading all tools, configure each MCP server to only load the specific services you need:

 **Option 1: Use Selective Tool Loading (Recommended)** Instead of loading all tools, configure targeted MCP servers for your specific needs:

 ```json